Thebucket-ops/Hackclub/README.md

 here is the PCB (first time ever i do one!), the silkscreen is imported from a Figma image.
 ![PCB](images/pcb.png)

-PCB design (I added a filling so it doesnt really look that well, yikes)
+PCB design (I added a filling so its a bit messy, yikes)

 ![Schematic](images/schematic.png)